 Church-shaped Children's Ministry starts with the pastors.
-How pastors lead their church in ministering to children has a far more significant impact on both their present and future members than they might first imagine.
-Pastors are accountable before God for sound teaching in their local church, even for sound teaching in Children's Ministry.
+How pastors lead their church in ministering to children is of huge importance.
+As we've said earlier, childhood is a ripe time for conversion and for growth.Pastors help make sure these young Christians grow on good teaching and in the presence of a mature and godly witness through their parents and through the local church.
+Even more sobering, pastors are accountable before God for sound teaching in their local church, even for sound teaching in Children's Ministry.